gitter-badger/hibbitts-design-org/pages/blog/2015-10-15-flipped-lms-learner-experience-goals/post.md

     'twitter:description' : A recommended set of learner experience goals for a flipped-LMS.
 ---

-Positive learner experience goals for a flipped-LMS:
+Learner experience goals for a flipped-LMS:
 * Convenient
 * Engaging
 * Frictionless
 * Organized
 * Relevant
 * Enjoyable

+_As for instructor experience goals, that's something I am still working on..._